-When developing new or improved products and services, understanding the Cost of Delay helps in three ways:
+When developing new or improved products and services, understanding the Cost of Delay helps in three main ways:

 Put simply, Cost of Delay is a way of communicating the impact of time on value.
-It combines urgency and importance, two things that humans are not very good at separating.
+It combines urgency and value, two things that humans are not very good at separating.
 It should matter to us to know not just how valuable something is, but how urgent it is.
 The value that we miss out on when we deliver late, or while waiting can be enormous.
 It is often far more valuable to get something even a week earlier than it is to make it slightly cheaper.
 These trade-offs are simply not obvious though, unless we understand the Cost of Delay.